 Guinea pigs are particularly susceptible to scurvy because they do not have a gallbladder and cannot process vitamin C as well as other animals.
 It is wise to routinely provide extra vitamin C to an ill guinea pig.
 If guinea pigs do not get an outside source of vitamin C, a serious illness called scurvy will develop.

 Guinea pigs are one of the few mammals out there that cannot produce vitamin C themselves.
 Funnily enough, we humans are also in this category.
-Scurvy in humans and therefor, scurvy in guinea pigs is the result of a vitamin C deficiency (usually due to a lack of fruit).
+Scurvy in humans and therefore, scurvy in guinea pigs is the result of a vitamin C deficiency (usually due to a lack of fruit).
 Unfortunately, guinea pigs need to find some way to supplement their diet and get the necessary amount of this nutrient into their diet.
-That’s were we step in.
+That’s where we step in.

 Symptoms Of Scurvy In Guinea Pigs

-In humans, detecting scurvy is pretty straight forward, bleeding from the gums, wounds not healing and the re-opening of old cuts (along with a lot of other less well known symptoms).
-In guinea pigs however, it is a bit more wide spread.
+In humans, detecting scurvy is pretty straightforward, bleeding from the gums, wounds not healing and the re-opening of old cuts (along with a lot of other less well-known symptoms).
+In guinea pigs, however, it is a bit more widespread.
 The symptoms are as follows: